-Put your OpenStack deployment on Autopilot
+Put Your OpenStack Deployment On Autopilot

-In this talk we describe a set of techniques to put your environment on auto-pilot by creating a self-healing highly available OpenStack based cloud.
+In this talk, we describe a set of techniques to put your environment on auto-pilot by creating a self-healing highly available OpenStack-based cloud.

 Virtual Machine High Availability

 The techniques outlined will be conducive for automation.
-Automating the failure detection and VM failover actions leads to higher reliability due to decreased response time and avoidance of operator error.
-We will also describe a software platform we have built which automates these techniques.
+Automating the failure detection and VM failover actions lead to higher reliability due to decreased response time and avoidance of operator error.
+We will also describe a software platform that we have built which automates these techniques.
 The administrators and users will learn how to use and leverage this feature for better application availability.

 Almost all OpenStack API services are stateless by design.
-In typical deployments, MySQL serves as the source of truth for the cluster-wide state, which includes configurations as well as internally generated state.
+In typical deployments, MySQL serves as the source of truth for the cluster-wide state, which includes configurations as well as internally generated states.
 RabbitMQ, by virtue of being the message broker, forms the central nervous system of the OpenStack cluster.
 In this talk, we share our operational experiences with MySQL and RabbitMQ in the context of providing stability, detecting/remediating problems and increasing the overall availability of the cluster.

-Python Basics for Operators Troubleshooting OpenStack
+Python Basics For Operators Troubleshooting OpenStack

-This talk will provide knowledge on how an operator who has minimal experience of the Python programming language can extract the information they need to root cause and resolve issues.
+This talk will provide knowledge on how an operator, who has minimal experience of the Python programming language, can extract the information they need to root cause and resolve issues.

-Smart Placement: Get the Most Out of Your OpenStack Cloud
+Smart Placement: Get The Most Out Of Your OpenStack Cloud

-It has long been recognized that typical applications deployed in cloud and virtual environments can receive performance benefits such as reduced latency, increased interconnect throughput and isolation from noisy neighbors by the careful placement of VMs on a cluster of hosts.
-In addition, neighbor-aware placement can also be used to effectively enforce business requirements such as licensing rules and service contracts.
+It has long been recognized that typical applications deployed in cloud and virtual environments can receive performance benefits such as reduced latency, increased interconnect throughout and isolation from noisy neighbors by the careful placement of VMs on a cluster of hosts.
+In addition, neighbor-aware placement can be used to effectively enforce business requirements such as licensing rules and service contracts.